MayFu2025/unit2_project/README.md

   Serial.print(",");
 }
 ```
 After checking for potential errors, the program can then proceed to printing the values of the collected temperatures and humidities on the serial device.
 This is the data that we can use on Pycharm after it gets transferred to the serial device, therefore we decided to send the collected data in the form of `t1,t2,t3,h1,h2,h3` as using Python, we can split this string by comma and reach each variable using the respective index of the list.
-According to the Arduino Forum, the best practice for printing multiple variables in one line for C++ is to repeat the `serial.print()` function[10].
+According to the Arduino Forum, the best practice for printing multiple variables in one line for C++ is to repeat the `serial.print()` function [10].
 The above code shows how we use two lines of code to print one variable, and a comma.
 These two lines are repeated for every other variable (`t2`, `t3`, `h1`, `h2`, `h3`).

 ### Code from PyCharm
-First, we identified the need to be able to communicate with our remote server to back up our data.
+**(Success Criteria 5)** First, we identified the need to be able to communicate with our remote server to back up our data.
 We decided to have a remote storage of the data we collected so that should the local backup malfunction or become inaccessible, the same data can be retrieved again my obtaining backup data on the server.

 From file ```API.py```:
 ```.py